dungjk/gitbook-drilling/collector/configuration/store.json.md

 ## OPC data stream

 The LiveRig Collector depends on the Node Ids (Tags) values, among other information, to query OPC server properly.

-These values are mapped in the following JSON format, as below:
+Below is a simple example configuration in store.json file for OPC to WITSML log converter:

 ```json
 {